Gaming Handheld Repair by Post UK 2026: Steam Deck, ROG Ally & More

 Can you really repair a gaming handheld by post in the UK?

-Yes. celltech is a UK-wide mail-in specialist for gaming handhelds — Steam Deck, ROG Ally, Switch, Legion Go and MSI Claw.
-Book at /repair/gaming/handheld, post tracked and insured, and we return it the same way under guarantee.
+Yes. celltech runs a UK-wide mail-in bench for handhelds — Steam Deck, ROG Ally, Switch, Legion Go and MSI Claw.
+Book at /repair/gaming/handheld, post it tracked and insured, and it comes back the same way under guarantee.

 Is it safe to post a gaming handheld containing a lithium battery?

-Yes, when correctly declared and packed.
-Power the device off, remove any cards, wrap it in bubble wrap in a rigid box, and declare it as a portable electronic device containing a lithium battery at the counter.
-Royal Mail Special Delivery accepts this.
+Yes, declared and packed correctly.
+Power it off, pull the cards, wrap it in bubble wrap inside a rigid box, and declare it at the counter as a portable electronic device with a lithium battery — Royal Mail Special Delivery accepts exactly that.
 If the battery is swollen, tell us first so we can advise on safe packing.

 Do you repair the MSI Claw and Lenovo Legion Go?

 Yes.
-We cover the wider handheld PC field including the Legion Go and the MSI Claw family.
-Because parts for the newest entrants move quickly, we confirm the exact part and price per device — contact us for a quote with your model and fault.
+The wider handheld PC field is on the bench too, Legion Go and the MSI Claw family included.
+Because parts for the newest entrants move fast, we confirm the exact part and price per device — contact us for a quote with your model and fault.

 What guarantee do handheld repairs carry?